 Most people with diabetes know that their diabetes can affect their eyes.
 Few with diabetes have a meaningful understanding of how serious diabetic eye disease can be and how important it is to get yearly eye exams.

 Diabetes is the leading cause of blindness in working-age Americans (20-65yo).
 The CDC estimates that between 12,000 and 24,00 people in the United States develop legal blindness due to diabetes each year.
 The number who have very poor vision is significantly higher.

 In a perfect world, all blindness from diabetes would be preventable.
 If everyone who developed diabetes knew they had diabetes shortly after they developed it, and everyone could achieve normal blood sugar levels, then there would be no diabetic eye disease.
 Unfortunately, many don't know they have diabetes until they have been affected for several years.
 Furthermore, many don't work hard enough at controlling their sugars and others find it impractical to normalize their sugar levels.

 A small percentage of diabetics develop new vessels over their retina.
-These new vessels are known as “neovascularization.”
-These vessels are a serious finding, because they are fragile and tend to bleed.
-With time, they can even pull the retina off the eye wall, resulting in total blindness.
+These new vessels are known as neovascularization.
+These vessels are a serious finding because they are fragile and tend to bleed.
+With time, they can even pull the retina from the back of the eye, resulting in total blindness.

--At this point an intensive laser treatment known as Panretinal Photocoagulation is done.
+-At this point, an intensive laser treatment known as Panretinal Photocoagulation is done.
 This treatment is often done in 2 or more sessions.
-This usually results in regression of the vessels.
+This usually results in shrinkage of the vessels.
 If there is blood in the eye caused by the blood vessels it is gradually absorbed by the body.

 The neovascularization that forms often will bleed resulting in a Vitreous Hemorrhage, this is blood in the clear gel-like substance that fills the inside of the eye.
 If there is only a small amount of blood you will see dark floaters.
 Large bleeds can result in the temporary loss of useful vision in the affected eye.